cisco-asp-web/LTRMSI-3000/lab_5/lab_5-guide.md

   - Get the list of nodes from the distributed workload setup
   - Query the Jalapeno API for a shortest-path (lowest *`load`* metric) for each *source/destination* pair
   - The API returns an SRv6 uSID encapsulation instruction for each *source/destination* pair that will pin traffic to a specific path in the fabric
-  - The *plugin* then programs local linux SRv6 routes on each node.
+  - The *plugin* then programs local Linux SRv6 routes, similar to the route we manually programmed earlier, on each node.
+  - The distributed workload's traffic is SRv6 encapsulated as it egresses the source *host*

+The effect is the workload's traffic is intelligently load balanced across the fabric and no longer subject to the potential imbalances and congestion associated with ECMP

 > [!Note]
 > If we had GPUs and RDMA NICs we would work to extend the plugin to program route + SRv6 encap entries on the NIC itself

-  - The distributed workload's traffic is SRv6 encapsulated as it egresses the source *host*

 Here's a typical flow: